 Before you buy a new water heater, you need to choose between a tank or a tankless water heater system.
-Each style of water heater works and acts differently, so it’s important to be educated on the differences if you’re planning on choosing a new water heater.
-The best choice for your Atlanta area home often depends on your energy savings goals, available space for installation and your household’s hot water usage habits.
+Each type of water heater works and acts differently, so it’s important to be educated on the differences if you’re planning on choosing a new water heater.
+The best choice for your Atlanta, GA, area home will often depend on your energy savings goals, available space for installation, and your household’s hot water usage habits.

-Whether you choose tank or tankless water heaters in Atlanta, turn to Estes Services for quality products and skilled services.
+Whether you choose a tank or tankless water heater in Atlanta, turn to Estes Services for quality products and skilled services.
 Our licensed plumbers are here to assist you every step of the way.

 What Is a Tankless Water Heater?

-A tankless system is just what the name says – they do not use a tank for storing hot water; instead, water is heated whenever you turn on the hot water.
+A tankless system is exactly what the name says it is – they do not use a tank for storing hot water.
+Instead, water is heated whenever you turn on the hot water.

 A tankless water heater offers hot water within seconds and eliminates preheated water for later use.
-The average tankless system provides hot water ranging from 2 to 5 gallons per minute.
-Gas powered water heating produces a higher flow rate compared to electric water heating.
+The average tankless system provides hot water ranging from 2 to 5 gallons of water per minute.
+Gas-powered water heating produces a higher flow rate compared to electric water heating.

-How Is a Tank Storage Water Heater Different?
+How Does a Tank Storage Water Heater Differ?

 A traditional tank storage water heater stores water in a large tank and preheats between 30 to 50 gallons of water in the storage area, depending on the size of the tank.
-The preheated water is utilized whenever someone does laundry, dishes or takes a shower.
-Once the tank is empty, more water flows back in to be preheated.
+The preheated water is used whenever someone in the home uses hot water.
+When the tank is empty, more water flows back in to be preheated.